pelavarre/byobash/ReadMore.md

 So far, besides me, i've found one friend who gets it enough to retweet it, back on 14/June/2022

-How about we get things going now, passing the word out and out so more people come meet with their chance of mercy, lost and buried inside their Sh Terminals, hidden away from me at least, cross all these last fifty years?
+How about we get things going now, passing the word out now

+We want more and more people come meet with their chance of mercy, lost and buried inside their Sh Terminals, hidden away from me at least, cross all these last fifty years.
+Don't we?

 ## Copied from